- Please note you will need to provide proof of identity before we can process your request.

 - The right to correct any mistakes in your information;

-- The right to restrict or prevent your Personal Data being processed in some circumstances;
+- The right to restrict or prevent your Personal Data from being processed in some circumstances;

 - The right to have your Personal Data ported to another Data Controller;

-- The right to erasure of your Personal Data; and
+- The right to the erasure of your Personal Data; and

 - The right to withdraw consent to receive our newsletter.